mohalang/moha/docs/reference/index.md

 The function's signature declares parameters.
 The function body is a statement list.

+### Module Type

+A module is formed by module members.
+These module members can be accessed by selector grammar.

 ## Expression

 An expression specifies the evaluation of a value.